lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 assumption.
 When the assumption of equal variances is not met, Student’s t-test yields unreliable results, while Welch’s t-test controls Type 1 error rates as expected \citep{delacre2017}.
 In this case, since the top plans come from different distributions, it is unlikely that the variances are homogeneous.
-Only human compactness had a statistically significant difference in mean spatial diversity.
-For completeness, I also ran pairwise differences-in-means tests between all four metrics, for a total of 6 tests.
-The results are as
+I find that only human compactness had a statistically significant difference in mean spatial diversity.
-follows:

-The results are shown in Figure \ref{diff_in_means}.

 ![Mean spatial diversity of top plans under each compactness measure
 \label{diff_in_means}](../30_results/diff_in_means.png)

+For completeness, I also ran pairwise differences-in-means tests between all four metrics, for a total of 10 tests.
+The results are shown in Figure
+\ref{diff_in_means}.
 As expected, there were no significant differences in means between any of the geometric compactness metrics, but there was a significant difference in the means between human compactness and the other compactness metrics.
 The results show that the top plans under human compactness have significantly lower spatial diversity than the top plans under other compactness metrics.

 #### Robustness check

 \textsl{As a robustness check, and to prevent committing the ecological fallacy (drawing inferences about individual-level differences from aggregate-level